Trio2112/GitHubPages/git.md

 - ```$git pull``` A shortcut that performs a git fetch and git merge together.
 - ```$git push``` Pushes your changes to the remote/upstream repository.

-  Example: ```$git push origin master```
+  Example: ```$git push origin master```<br/><br/>

 ## Bringing in more people<a id="bringing-in-more-people_anchor"></a> <sup><sub>[(back to top)](#git)</sub></sup>

 - Collaborators: A fixed group of people comprising the core development team working on a project.
 They typically have more permission on the repository, such as the ability to commit code in the main repository.
 - Contributors: Everyone outside of the core team, such as someone who uses your projects in their daily work and is proposing a change or improvement.
 They can’t commit to your main branch.
-Their changes come in the form of pull requests that can then be reviewed.
+Their changes come in the form of pull requests that can then be reviewed.<br/><br/>

 ## The commands for branching<a id="the-commands-for-branching_anchor"></a> <sup><sub>[(back to top)](#git)</sub></sup>

 - ```$git branch [branch-name]```
 - ```$git checkout -b [branch-name]``` will create a new branch and automatically switch you to that branch.
 - ```$git push -u [origin] [branch]```